markostanimirovic/juliette/README.md

 ## Installation

-Run `npm install --save juliette` to install core Juliette library.
+Run `npm install juliette` to install core Juliette library.

-For Angular, install an additional package by running `npm install --save juliette-ng` command.
+For Angular, install an additional package by running `npm install juliette-ng` command.

-For React, install an additional package by running `npm install --save juliette-react` command.
+For React, install an additional package by running `npm install juliette-react` command.

 ## Guide